FestaChan/Grocery-Store-Application/README.md

 # Grocery Store Application
 "Grocery Store Application" is a grocery store management website created using Flask as the server, MySQL as the database, and vanilla HTML/CSS as the front end.
 This python project allows users to add and delete products, create orders under a chosen name, and view all total orders made.
+Note, MySQL database is not uploaded.

 # Screenshots
 ![image](https://user-images.githubusercontent.com/83434982/117753234-210c9800-b1e6-11eb-920a-d95abd5ea91b.png)